astroumd/admit/README.md

 and this should run a short ~1 minute benchmark, displaying the  measured flux as

       MOM0FLUX: x-cs.CO_115.27120 27292.2 25565.2 35.0141 2790.35 2790.35 58.5574

+Detailed installation notes are also in the INSTALL file in this directory.
+Developers should also look in INSTALL.dev

+Optional components are described in opt/README.

 ## LATEST News (CASA 6.x)